• nesk_ a year ago

 What’s the alternative?
 That’s a question for a UX team - something Apple can certainly afford.

-• loloquwowndueo 2 days ago
+• loloquwowndueo a year ago

 Clicking on a kebab and getting a clearly-labeled “scan document” option seems like an eminently followable clue.
 It’s not like it’s a minuscule inscrutable icon three levels down.

-• marcellus23 2 days ago
+• marcellus23 a year ago

 > Good UX provides clues to discovering additional functionality without intruding on the user.